We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 If your client doesn’t exactly reach their goal, this does not necessarily mean that you will not have a great case study.
 What we are looking for is that you are safe and able to develop the therapeutic relationship.
 We want to see that you can reflect on the process of therapy and reflections on how you might go about things differently can be really valid things to discuss in your case study.

 It says in the notes that in the first session the client must sign to confirm they’re aware of our trainee status, they consent to being recorded and to discussions being shared with the assessor and discussed with our supervisor.
 I didn’t see a form for this in the Dropbox – are you happy for us to draft this ourselves?

 The reason there isn’t a form is because we actively want you to draft it yourself so that you think it through.

-I assume the recordings and case study write up will only be seen/heard by the assessor(s) (is it double marked?), and that no one else will see it, so we can reassure the client that the recordings and notes will be kept confidential in every other respect?
+I assume the recordings and case study write up will only be seen/heard by the assessor(s) and that no one else will see it, so we can reassure the client that the recordings and notes will be kept confidential in every other respect?

-Usually they are single marked but occasionally, if the assessor is unsure, then another may mark it too.
-There is also the possibility of a marking appeal, it is unlikely that the Academic Board (who would hear the appeal) would listen to anything but they may read the case.
+The case studies are double marked .
+There is also the possibility that in a marking appeal, it is unlikely that the Academic Board (who would hear the appeal) would listen to anything but they may read the case.
 Make sure it’s covered that it could be shared with more than one assessor.

 Will we be sharing the recordings and write up with the assessor via the Dropbox folder which others have access to or are these to be shared in a different way?